 The wheat leaves inoculated with CYR23 in VIGS assay were sampled and stained in 1 mg/ml 3,3-diaminobenzidine (DAB) solution for 6 h at 16 °C under illumination.
 After staining, the leaves were clarified in the destaining solution (absolute alcohol: acetic acid glacial, 1:1) for about one week.
 Then, the decolored wheat leaves were further clarified with chloral hydrate for two weeks.
 Subsequently, H2O2 accumulation in the transparent leaves was detected with an Olympus BX-51 microscope under bright-field illumination.
 Alongside detection of H2O2 accumulation, necrotic areas were measured under UV channel of an Olympus BX-51 microscope.
 The results were obtained from 40 infection sites.
 The samples were collected from three independent leaves.
 The experiments were repeated three times.
-The statistical significance was evaluated by unpaired two-tailed Student’s t-test.
+The statistical significance was evaluated by Student’s t-test.

 Histological observations of Pst growth

 For histological observations of Pst growth, the wheat leaves inoculated with CYR23 in VIGS experiments were decolorized at 24 and 120 hpi in destaining solution (absolute alcohol: acetic acid glacial, 1:1) for about one week.
 Then, clarified wheat samples were stained with wheat germ agglutinin (WGA) conjugated to Alexa-488 (Invitrogen, USA) as described previously [34, 35].
 For each biological replicate, 40 infection sites of each sample from three separate leaves were recorded to assess the number of haustoria, hyphal length and infection area.
-The statistical significance was evaluated by unpaired two-tailed Student’s t-test.
+The statistical significance was evaluated by Student’s t-test.

 P. parasitica inoculation